Book a Demo

 3. Quote delays cause missed opportunities

-4. Margin erosion is hard to spot until it’s too late
+4. Margin erosion becomes hard to spot until it’s too late

 Without live tracking of cost inputs and margins, many suppliers don’t realize they’re bleeding profit until months or even years later, when the finance team does a post-mortem review.